All In Training Services LLC

 How much does the Instrument Processing course cost?

-The course fee is $2,500.
-This includes textbook, workbook, instrument flash cards, tutoring sessions, access to in-class study materials, online study materials, background check, drug screening, CPR Certification/Renewal, and guaranteed extern placement.
-The $2,500 payment is broken down into an affordable payment plan.
+The course fees can vary depending on the selected options.
+For example, the full course with study materials and extern placement is $2,800.
+This includes textbook, workbook, tutoring sessions, access to in-class study materials, online study materials, background check, drug screening, CPR Certification/Renewal, and guaranteed extern placement.
+The $2,800 payment is broken down into an affordable payment plan.

 How much do I have to put down to register for the Instrument Processing course?

 Does my deposit guarantee me a seat in the course?